niiniyare/dhool/ERP-UI-Documentation.md

   }

   /**
-   * Check if action is available
+   * Check if action is available.
    */
   const actionAvailable = (
     action: ActionSchema,